simon0302010/koba/README.md

 > **No Python?**
 > You can also download a binary for Linux, Windows, or macOS from the [releases tab](https://github.com/simon0302010/koba/releases).
-> **Note:** These binaries are slower and not recommended unless you cannot use Python.
+> **Note:** These binaries are slower, sometimes outdated and not recommended unless you cannot use Python.
 They might also be detected as viruses by some antivirus software.
 > **They must be run from the command line.**

 ## Quick Start & Examples